Haircut (finance): LTCM and haircut fees

 The hedge fund Long Term Capital Management (LTCM) saw spectacular losses that led to its dissolution in 1998.
 It had previously been able to trade with little collateral on positions that were considered safe by its lenders.

 As used for exchange-traded products

 When used in the context of exchange traded products such as stocks, options, or futures, haircut is used interchangeably with the term margin.
 It is the amount of capital required by a broker to maintain the positions currently in a trading account.
 If haircut exceeds the account's capital, the broker can either require additional capital (e.g., margin call), or liquidate positions until the haircut no longer exceeds available capital.

 In sovereign debt write-downs

-During the Eurozone crisis, and particularly in the context of the Greek financial crisis, the term "haircut" acquired more specifically the meaning of state-debt holders receiving less than par.
+During the Eurozone crisis, and particularly in the context of the Greek government-debt crisis, the term "haircut" acquired more specifically the meaning of state-debt holders receiving less than par.
 It's "the market's euphemism for wiping out a large portion of the debt owed to the creditors".